-Great apes of the world
+Great Apes of the world

 Great apes are so called because of their size, but these magnificent animals are equally ‘great’ in a metaphorical sense.

 The gorilla is the largest of the great apes.
 An adult male can weigh over 180 kilos (400 pounds).
 When mature, males develop a silver-grey saddle, hence the name ‘silverback’.
 Adult females weigh about 90 kilos (200 pounds).

 The western lowland gorilla Gorilla gorilla has an estimated population of 10,000.
 Although it is the most widespread gorilla, numbers are decreasing rapidly.
-Its population is currently threatened not only by deforestation and the bushmeat trade, but also by potentially devastating outbreaks of the Ebola virus.
+Its population is currently threatened not only by deforestation and the bush meat trade, but also by potentially devastating outbreaks of the Ebola virus.
 It lives in flexible social groupings and, in that respect, more closely resembles chimpanzees than other gorillas.
 It also has a broader diet and consumes a larger proportion of fruit.
-As with all apes, logging and the bushmeat trade have taken a heavy toll and led to severe fragmentation of the population.
+As with all apes, logging and the bush meat trade have taken a heavy toll and led to severe fragmentation of the population.

-See IUCN Red Data Book for more information on the status of great apes.
+And see the IUCN Red Data Book for more information on the status of great apes.